osrf/gazebo_tutorials/model_contrib/tutorial.md

 > **Note**: You don't need to add your model to the database in order to use it in Gazebo.
-The database is a common place where you can find models which are useful for the whole commuinity.
+The database is a common place where you can find models which are useful for the whole community.

 # Fork and clone the osrf/gazebo\_models repository
 Go to [https://bitbucket.org/osrf/gazebo\_models](https://bitbucket.org/osrf/gazebo_models) and, from the menu on the left hand side of the screen, choose "Fork".
 The default options are generally fine.